cookiecutter/cookiecutter-django/README.rst

 Or Submit a Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We also accept pull requests on this, if they're small, atomic, and if they make our own project development
+We also accept pull requests if they're small, atomic, and make our own project development
 experience better.

 Articles